franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 │       ├── _keyframes.scss
 │       ├── _mixins.scss
 │       └── _variables.scss
 ├── styles.css <- this file contains the compiled css.
-All five of the html pages for the project link back to this same.
-This was produced by from compiling the Sass using the terminal functionality in VSCode
-└── styles.css.map <- file contains the compiled CSS.
-All five of the html pages for the project link back to this same fuke.
+All five of the html pages for the project link back to this same file.
 This was produced by compiling the Sass using the terminal functionality in VSCode
+└── styles.css.map <- this is a file which was produced when compiling the Sass partials into CSS